Hevander27/Correlation-One/README.md

 |**ed\_5\_17\_number**|float|Number of children 5-17 years old that visited the emergency department for asthma|
 |**year** |category|The year of that data point|

-**Dataset: Asthma Hospitalizations(Adults).csv** Description:Numberofadultshospitalizedforasthma.ListedbyNYCUHFNeighborhoods andyear.Iremovedmetadata,removedcommas,changedcolumnnames,madeeverything lowercase,andchangedthedatatypestotheappropriatedatatypesforeachcolumn.
+**Dataset: Asthma Hospitalizations(Adults).csv**

+Description: Number of adults hospitalized for asthma.
+Listed by NYC UHF Neighborhoods and year.
+I removed metadata, removed commas, changed column names, made everything lowercase, and changed the datatypes to the appropriate datatypes for each column.

 Rows:530

 Columns:8